|Click here to find out how to join the quest|

-"The answer to what?" they asked.
+"The answer to what?" the other asked.

-They quickly made their way back home, gathered up their possessions and their loved ones, and rowed to a grotto long rumored to be ruled by magic.
-Being more than a day's journey, the fishermen and their families went ashore at sunset to make camp for the night and cremate Sophia's body.
+They quickly made their way home, gathered up their few belongings and their loved ones, and set off for a grotto long rumored to be ruled by magic.
+The journey to the grotto being more than a day in length, the travellers went ashore at sunset to make camp for the night and cremate Sophia's body.

 "How will I know it's you doing the tugging?"
 Fortis asked.

 "I shall tug thrice then twice then thrice again."
 Tucking the cryptex down deep inside the pocket of his tunic, a brigand sword hidden under the fabric on his hip, Phidelio stood erect and walked into the darkness.

 Fortis tied the other end of the rope around a tree trunk.
 Seconds passed with nothing happening.
 Finally, Fortis felt the rope tug three times, two times, and three times again.

 The members of the family walked single file toward the grotto's opening, all keeping their hands on the rope.
 Fortis sent the two skiffs adrift down the river then untied the rope around the tree, bringing up the rear as he walked toward the grotto's entrance.

 The entire party got through the portal intact, finding themselves in a strange world known as Dimension Q, in the year 1111 AD.